 Regional BMPs - In each jurisdiction, potential Regional BMP locations have been identified and ranked.
-To maximize efficiency and resources, a feasibility study will be developed to aid in selection of the most effective BMPs.
-The study will provide criteria for selecting locations for regional BMPs, the process of ground-truthing to concretely determine feasibility, and a schedule that demonstrates implementation of regional BMPs.
-In conjunction with development of the feasibility study, each Participating Agency will conduct a preliminary site assessment at the highest ranked potential BMP.
-The preliminary site assessment will include reviewing available plans, and identifying nearby stormdrain systems and drainage areas.
-Should information acquired during the preliminary assessment suggest the selected potential BMP to be infeasible, additional high ranked potential BMPs in that jurisdiction will be explored.
-By December 2016, each Participating Agency would have conducted sufficient preliminary site determinations to select a location sufficient for further exploration.
-Selected sites will be chosen for additional exploration to include field analysis.
+To maximize efficiency and resources, a feasibility study was developed to aid in selection of the most effective BMPs.
+The study provides criteria for selecting locations for regional BMPs, the process of ground-truthing to concretely determine feasibility, and a schedule that demonstrates implementation of regional BMPs.
+In conjunction with development of the feasibility study, each Participating Agency conducted a preliminary site assessment at the highest ranked potential BMP.
+The preliminary site assessment included reviewing available plans, and identifying nearby storm drain systems and drainage areas.
+Information that was acquired during the preliminary assessment which suggested the selected potential BMP to be infeasible, resulted in additional high ranked potential BMPs in that jurisdiction being explored.
+Each Participating Agency conducted sufficient preliminary site determinations to select a location sufficient for further exploration.
+Selected sites were chosen for additional exploration to include field analysis.